 Gallbladder surgery, also called cholecystectomy, is sometimes the only way to relieve the recurring pain of gallstones.
 At Candela and Schreier Medical Corporation, Dr. Frank Candela and Dr. David Schreier perform cholecystectomy to help patients in Agoura Hills, West Hills, Calabasas, and surrounding San Fernando Valley and Simi Valley area, have relief without future concerns for dietary indiscretion.
-To explore what this common surgical procedure can do to improve your quality of life, schedule a consultation today at one of their two locations in West Hills and Thousand Oaks, California.
+To explore what this common surgical procedure can do to improve your quality of life, schedule a consultation today at one of their two locations in West Hills and Thousand Oaks, California, while also serving the San Fernando Valley.
 Online scheduling is available, or you’re always welcome to stop by the office or call to set up your visit.

 A cholecystectomy is a surgical procedure to remove your gallbladder.
 It’s a common surgery and has a low risk of complications.
 Most men and women are able to go home the same day of their procedure.